MartinKlefas/Timelapse-Outlier-Detection/README.md

 # Time-lapse Outlier Detection

-This project aims to use Machine Vision, unsupervised learning, and clustering techniques to identify outliers in large image datasets, such as those used for time-lapse video creation.
+This project aims to use Machine Vision, unsupervised learning, and clustering techniques to learn to identify outliers in large image datasets, such as those used for time-lapse video creation.
 The project is a work in progress and has been undertaken in stages to provide a comprehensive understanding of the development process.

 ## Stage 1: Proof of Concept